-In one ten year study, women between 25 and 42 years of age who drank at least 30 grams a day of hard liquor had 2.5 times the risk of developing diabetes, compared with those who didn’t.
-In another study, people who had three or more drinks per day showed up to a 43% increase in diabetes versus moderate drinkers.
+In one ten year study, women between 25 and 42 years of age who drank at least 30 grams a day of hard liquor had 2.5 times the risk20 of developing diabetes, compared with those who didn’t.
+In another study, people who had three or more drinks per day showed up to a 43% increase in diabetes21 versus moderate drinkers.

 Drinking too much has certain obvious, immediate effects on the brain—from poor balance, to slurred speech, and memory lapses.
 Although these generally clear up quickly the morning after, chronic drinking can cause severe, lasting brain damage for some people.
 These problems include:

-- Hepatic Encephalopathy – Alcohol-induced liver disease can cause dangerous levels of ammonia in the brain, leading to poor coordination, cognitive deficits, and in severe cases, coma and even death.
+- Hepatic Encephalopathy – Alcohol-induced liver disease can cause dangerous levels of ammonia24 in the brain, leading to poor coordination, cognitive deficits, and in severe cases, coma and even death.

 Alcohol Use Disorder (AUD)